 Of course, one key difference between Vargas and Hayworth is that the latter was very much alive in the mid-1950s, having resumed her Hollywood career after splitting up from Prince Aly Khan earlier in the decade.
 In fact, Hayworth, a masterful dancer and by then a first-rate actress, would have been perfect as her fictionalized Spanish self.

 But Ava Gardner it was – and that’s no detriment to either the character or the film itself.
-To the contrary: under Mankiewicz’s guidance, Gardner, the personification of mid-20th-century Hollywood glamour, capably conveys Maria’s inelegant vulnerability underneath a façade of glittering self-confidence.
+To the contrary: under Mankiewicz’s guidance, Gardner, the personification of mid-20th-century Hollywood glamour (and the daughter of small-time North Carolinian cotton and tobacco growers), capably conveys Maria’s plebeian vulnerability underneath a carefully erected façade of refined self-confidence.

 Hughes himself is depicted in the person of Warren Stevens’ Wall Street financier turned movie producer Kirk Edwards.
 It should be noted that although the real-life megalomaniacal billionaire did enjoy a well-publicized liaison with Rita Hayworth, the Maria & Kirk plot developments seen in The Barefoot Contessa appear to have been inspired by his combative personal/professional relationships with Gina Lollobrigida and Ava Gardner herself.